 And as great as that is, every day is an accomplishment.
-I love high fiving people when they are done.
-I love giving patient hugs.
+I love high-fiving people when they are done.
+I love giving patients hugs.
 When you really think about it, we praise professional athletes for getting back on the field, but what about when it is your mom or dad who can return to work and provide again?
-That to me is an awesome feeling.
+To me, that is an awesome feeling.

 What does it mean to be an orthopedic doctor?

 I am a bone doctor.
 I like to describe it as carpentry with a little bit of blood and guts.
-Orthopedic surgery is surgery of the joints, bones, tendons, and ligaments surrounding them.
-I think it is the best field in all of medicine.
+Orthopedic surgery is surgery of the joints, bones, tendons, and ligaments surrounding them, and I think it's the best field in all of medicine.
 Pain is the main reason people see a doctor, and orthopedics allows us to really make a difference.

 What is it like being a female physician in the orthopedic field?

 I like to think there is no difference at all, and if there is, it is a good one.
 As a mom, sometimes I put my mom glasses on when talking with patients, and I think there is a sort of empathy that comes with that.
 Whether that empathy is self-directed or just years of people feeling more comfortable talking to you, it gives an advantage and helps my patients.

 For me, it is not so much a female vs. male thing.
 The word “doctor” comes from the Greek word “docere” which means teacher.
 The ability to take with the patient and teach them about their condition is really a privilege.
 I think what we do is the greatest honor in the world; that someone would trust you with their life, their livelihood, their body.
 I take that seriously.

 We do sports medicine.
 I think of it as they are my teammate, instead of I am the coach, and they are the player.
 If we can be bold and have a close relationship, then they are going to have a much better outcome than someone who does not know what is going on or why they are doing what they are doing.